fenago/katacoda-scenarios/hlf-advanced-configtxgen-genesis/steps/3/text.md

 #### Usage
 Here’s some examples using the different available flags on the peer command `configtxgen --help`{{copy}}

-We will use configtxgen utility for generating following:
+We will use configtxgen utility for generating Genesis Block.
-1. Genesis Block
-2. Channel Tx
-3. Anchor Peer Txn

 **Note**: configtxgen looks for at path `FABRIC_CFG_PATH` for `configtx.yaml`.
 If unset, the tool searches the current folder for the yaml file.